yduf/yduf.github.io/_posts/2025-01-22-NN-Q-learning.md

 ### Discretize the World

 Let's assume that we are able to discretize our environment as well as the set of actions available to us.
-Then we can imagine that some fonction exist that would gives the best action possible for a certain situation ( a cell in our discretized environment).
+Then we can imagine that some fonction exist that would gives the best action possible for a certain situation (when positioned on a cell in our discretized environment).

 This would be our Q-Function.